 - From Stiring, you will carry on via the Trossachs National Park and the pretty village of Crianlarich to Oban, the gateway to the Isles.
 On arrival, the energetic among you might enjoy a short but steep hike up the hill to visit McCaig’s Tower, the Colosseum lookalike which stands above the town and provides spectacular views over the bay and islands.

 Taychreggan Hotel or similar

 Day 3 - Oban to Tobermory

-- This morning, you will take a ferry from Oban to the Isle of Mull before jumping on another boat for a coastal tour around Mull, Iona and Staffa.
+- This morning, you will take a ferry from Oban to the Isle of Mull.
+You then transfer onto another boat for a coastal tour around Staffa and Ipna.